-From a talk given at Goldsmiths’ Fair with Goldsmiths’ Company Curator Dr Dora Thornton, silversmith Junko Mori, immunologist Dr Saba Alzabin and Mark Piolet of Adrian Sassoon Gallery.
+From a talk given at Goldsmiths’ Fair with the Goldsmiths’ Company Curator Dr Dora Thornton, silversmith Junko Mori, immunologist Dr Saba Alzabin and Mark Piolet of Adrian Sassoon Gallery.

 This being the first fare since the pandemic, it has been markedly changed by it.
 Although the beautiful wares of the jewellers’ stalls transport the attendees to a world of precious stones and crafted metals, one cannot attend any event without being aware of the virus due to the Goldsmiths Company’s dutiful precautions.
 It would have been a miss not to commemorate with gravitas a year that has changed all our lives.
 This is not a subject that was taken lightly and the commission chosen, Junko Mori’s Hope in Balance, deftly reflects the period with sincerity and depth.

 Unlike other commissions where the desire for a piece arrives before selecting the artist suitable, curator Dr Dora Thornton explained that the idea for the commission came to her through the artist.
 Having visited Adrian Sassoon Gallery’s exhibition Modernity, Dr Thornton was inspired by Junko Mori’s work.
 Her small-scale precious sculptures, although created prior to the pandemic, reminded her of the virus due to the sculptures’ trumpet like expressions.
 Dr Dora Thornton wanted to commission a piece that reflected the difficult times we had all experienced, believing that this period of collective grief and remarkable human endurance should be remembered with a work of “permanent artistic significance”.
-Silversmith Junko Mori, whose work is mainly expressed through “light sculptural modelling” and contains an affinity with molecular forms, seemed to Dr Thornton the perfect fit for such a project – and she has undoubtedly delivered.
+Silversmith Junko Mori, whose work is mainly expressed through “light sculptural modelling” and contains an affinity with molecular forms, seemed to Dr Thornton the perfect fit for such a project – and she has undoubtably delivered.

 Having started the UK’s first lockdown isolated from her family due to contracting covid, Mori spent a lot of time reflecting on the virus.
 As she already possessed a “strange nerdy obsession with microscopic images”, Mori did her own research to find out more about the enemy her body was fighting with.
 Whilst sick, she found that mainstream media was causing her to become more frightened and it didn’t further any understanding of her body’s reaction to her illness.